jvdieten/playwright-mocha/README.md

 If you run the command below the framework will try to find the config file 'playwright-mocha.json' in the current working directory.

-`playwright-mocha`
+`npx playwright-mocha`

 You can also provide a configuration file at a different location

-`playwright-mocha --config examples/playwright-mocha.json`
+`npx playwright-mocha --config examples/playwright-mocha.json`

 ## 1.0 Release todos
 - Create default config via cli on initial run
-- Support concurrent multiple browser runs